 - Exchange of good practice across making disciplines

 The potential exists for this group to extend their learning to wider making and creative communities, whether through creation of a website to document and share findings or delivery of training modules (in-person or remote/digital).

 There are significant opportunities for AAS to provide further support and provide leadership for the sector.
 The urgent need for behavioural change in our society to address the climate emergency is something that makers feel particularly strongly about, but often feel frustrated by the lack of clear information and guidance to help their decision making.
 Influencing governmental policy and funding strategies related to this (including through membership of existing networks) is a key priority for AAS.

-At the moment, the Closing the Loop research group is closed.
-If you want to know more please email firstname.lastname@example.org.
+At the moment, the Closing the Loop research group is running at capacity.
+If you want to know more and enquire about joining please email firstname.lastname@example.org.